AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-diff.md

 >[!NOTE]
 >
->For more details about the operation of the page diff mechanism as well as limitations which can affect page diff, please see the [developer documentation](/help/sites-developing/pagediff.md) of this feature.
+>For more details about the operation of the page diff mechanism as well as limitations which can affect page diff, please see the developer documentation of this feature. <!-- For more details about the operation of the page diff mechanism as well as limitations which can affect page diff, please see the [developer documentation](/help/sites-developing/pagediff.md) of this feature.-->